DND-DRDC-RDDC/OS_PyCoMod/README.md

 m4 = ModSIR()
 ```

-Note that the current simulation time can be accessed by calling the special variable *self._t*.
+Note that the current simulation time can be accessed by calling the special variable *self.t*.
 We can view the modified transmission rate over time by adding *b* to the list of outputs, running the model and then plotting it.

 ```Python
 mgr.run(m4, duration=150, label='Mod SIR')